joalda/ara5code/readme.txt

     6) The function then returns this array of threshold times

 findruns.py:
   This is a python script that finds the different runs where the balloon was close to ARA5.
+It also makes a spectrogram.
 Here are the steps on what it does:
     1) It takes in a bunch of balloon tsv files
     2) For each balloon file, the balloonthreshold function is used to calculate the threshold times
     3) Then all the runs are looped over